 Translation Technology

-How is this technology incorporated into the Rosetta workflow?
-With the client's permission, we create a specific terminology database at the time of the first translation.
-All later work expands and fine-tumes this database further.
-More.
+How is this technology integrated into the Rosetta workflow?
+With the client’s permission, we create a designated terminology database at the time of the first translation.
+All subsequent work expands and embeds this database further.
+More .

 What translation technology does Rosetta Translation use?